Aleksander Józef Lisowski: Polish–Muscovite War

 In the Spring of 1608, together with Aleksander Kleczkowski, leading his forces – a band of few hundred ragtag soldiers of fortune: Don Cossacks, Ruthenians, Tatars, Germans, Swedes, Poles, Lithuanians and who knows who else, he was sent to Ryazan lands to incite uprising against Vasiliy Shuisky.
 He had several hundreds Don Cossacks at his command, and more local ones who joined him along the way.
 He captured Mikhailov, then he defeated a group led by Zakhary Lyapunov (brother of Prokopy Lyapunov) and Ivan Khovansky sent by Tsar Vasili Shuisky near Zaraysk: according to Russian chronicles the former instead of besieging the city fell drunk on the battlefield and was dispersed by Lisowski once he learned about weakness inside Zakhary's ranks.
 Then they set off for Kolomna, and moved on to the blockade of Moscow.

 Soon however he was defeated at Niedźwiedzi Bród, losing most of his loot at hands of voivode Kurakin Ivan Semenovich.
-He reorganized the army and joined with Jan Piotr Sapieha, but besieged and failed to capture the fortress of Trinity Lavra of St. Sergius and were forced to retreated near Rakhmantsevo.
+He reorganized the army and joined with Jan Piotr Sapieha, but besieged and failed to capture the fortress of Trinity Lavra of St. Sergius and were forced to retreat near Rakhmantsevo.
 Then came successes (pillages) at Kostroma, Soligalich and some other cities.

 Around 1608–09, his troops, composed of 2,000 Cossacks, 1,000 "Boyar's children" (loyal to Dimitry) and 700 Polish riders, joined with forces of Erazm Strawiński, defeated Russian mass levy from Galich and Vologda, and conquered Kostroma, Galich, Soligalich.